 Vitals

 Her vital signs are reassuring.
+Temperature and blood pressure are within normal limits; pulse and respiratory rate are mildly increased; oxygen saturation is on the lower end of normal.
 While her symptoms warrant urgent workup, she is hemodynamically stable and you should proceed with a history and physical exam.

 Important clues: